Rafael2022-prog/omega-lang/wiki/Contributing.md

 ## 📜 Code of Conduct

 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [support@omega-lang.org](mailto:support@omega-lang.org).
+Please report unacceptable behavior to [info@omegalang.xyz](mailto:info@omegalang.xyz).

 ### Our Standards